Jorge-Lopes/agoric-components/akash-controller/akash-controller_demo.md

 1. Run the `deploy.js` script.

-   This script takes the `akashController` contract code, installs it on Zoe, and makes the installation available on the newly created `installationConstants.js` file.
+   This script takes the `akashController` contract code, installs it on Zoe, and makes the installation board ID available on the newly created `installationConstants.js` file.

    ```shell
    cd akash-controller-demo